Ericles-Miller/TransactionBetweenCleints/README.md

 # Introduction
 TODO: Back-End project to Transactions Beteween Clients

 OBS: I improved the project after Friday.
-I thought it was fair to compare Friday's part to what I did after the deadline.
-If you want to evaluate the sixth part, visit the release01 branch.
-If you want to evaluate the improvements, access the main branch
+I didn't think it was fair to add the improvements along with the part I did by the deadline.
+To review Friday's part, visit the release01 branch.
+If you want to evaluate the improvements, access the main branch.

 # Getting Started